Dr Angus Hervey

 Dr Angus Hervey is a political economist, writer, and professional speaker on the topic of disruptive technologies.
 He is part of a global movement of scientists, technologists, hackers and creatives that are pioneering new and better ways of doing things in the 21st century.

 He is the co-founder of Future Crunch, a think tank designed to foster intelligent, optimistic thinking about the future, and to empower people to contribute to it.
-He was the founding community manager for Random Hacks of Kindness, the longest running and largest social hackathon in Australia, and a former editorial manager of Global Policy, one of the world's leading international political journals.
+He was the founding community manager for Random Hacks of Kindness, the largest and longest running social hackathon in Australia, and a former editorial manager of Global Policy, one of the world's leading international political journals.

 He holds an MSc in International Political Economy and a PhD in Government from the London School of Economics, where he was also the Ralph Miliband Scholar between 2009 and 2012.